 Private variables can be used only by procedures in the same module.

-Note When used at the module level, the Dim statement is equivalent to the Private statement.
+When used at the module level, the Dim statement is equivalent to the Private statement.
 You might want to use the Private statement to make your code easier to read and interpret.

 When you use the Static statement instead of a Dim statement to declare a variable in a procedure, the declared variable will retain its value between calls to that procedure.

-Using the Option Explicit Statement
+Option Explicit statement

 You can implicitly declare a variable in Visual Basic simply by using it in an assignment statement.
 All variables that are implicitly declared are of type Variant.
 Variables of type Variant require more memory resources than most other variables.
 Your application will be more efficient if you declare variables explicitly and with a specific data type.
 Explicitly declaring all variables reduces the incidence of naming-conflict errors and spelling mistakes.